-14 "Again, it will be like a man going on a journey, who called his servants and entrusted his property to them.
-15 To one he gave five talents ^a of money, to another two talents, and to another one talent, each according to his ability.
-Then he went on his journey.
-16 The man who had received the five talents went at once and put his money to work and gained five more.
-17 So also, the one with the two talents gained two more.
-18 But the man who had received the one talent went off, duq a hole in the ground and hid his master's money.
-19 "After a long time the master of those servants returned and settled accounts with them.
-20 The man who had received the five talents brought the other five.
-'Master,' he said, 'you entrusted me with five talents.
-See, I have gained five more.'
-21 "His master replied, 'Well done, good and faithful servant!
-You have been faithful with a few things; I will put you in charge of many things.
-Come and share your master's happiness!'
-22 "The man with the two talents also came.
-'Master,' he said, 'you entrusted me with two talents; see, I have gained two more.'
-23 "His master" replied, 'Well done, good and faithful servant!
-You have been faithful with a few things; I will put you in charge of many things.
-Come and share your master's happiness!'
-24 "Then the man who had received the one talent came.
-'Master,' he said, 'I knew that you are a hard man, harvesting where you have not sown and gathering where you have not scattered seed.
-25So I was afraid and went out and hid your talent in the ground.
-See, here is what belongs to you.'
-26 "His master" replied, 'You wicked, lazy servant!
-So you knew that I harvest where I have not sown and gather where I have not scattered seed?
-27 Well then, you should have put my money on deposit with the bankers, so that when I returned I would have received it back with interest.
-28 "Take the talent from him and give it to the one who has the ten talents.
-29 For everyone who has will be given more, and he will have an abundance.
-Whoever does not have, even what he has will be taken from him.
-30 And throw that worthless servant outside, into the darkness, where there will be weeping and gnashing of teeth.
+14 "For it will be like a man going on a journey, who called his servants and entrusted to them his property.
+15 To one he gave five talents, to another two, to another one, to each according to his ability.
+Then he went away.
+16 He who had received the five talents went at once and traded with them, and he made five talents more.
+17 So also he who had the two talents made two talents more.
+18 But he who had received the one talent went and dug in the ground and hid his master's money.
+19 Now after a long time the master of those servants came and settled accounts with them.
+20 And he who had received the five talents came forward, bringing five talents more, saying, 'Master, you delivered to me five talents; here, I have made five talents more.'
+21 His master said to him, 'Well done, good and faithful servant.
+You have been faithful over a little; I will set you over much.
+Enter into the joy of your master.'
+22 And he also who had the two talents came forward, saying, 'Master, you delivered to me two talents; here, I have made two talents more.'
+23 His master said to him, 'Well done, good and faithful servant.
+You have been faithful over a little; I will set you over much.
+Enter into the joy of your master.'
+24 He also who had received the one talent came forward, saying, 'Master, I knew you to be a hard man, reaping where you did not sow, and gathering where you scattered no seed, 25 so I was afraid, and I went and hid your talent in the ground.
+Here, you have what is yours.'
+26 But his master answered him, 'You wicked and slothful servant!
+You knew that I reap where I have not sown and gather where I scattered no seed?
+27 Then you ought to have invested my money with the bankers, and at my coming I should have received what was my own with interest.
+28 So take the talent from him and give it to him who has the ten talents.
+29 For to everyone who has will more be given, and he will have an abundance.
+But from the one who has not, even what he has will be taken away.
+30 And cast the worthless servant into the outer darkness.
+In that place there will be weeping and gnashing of teeth.'